Jasmir Creed

-My practice led research is as a painter who explores urban alienation in contemporary transcultural contexts, based on my journeys in my immediate urban environments through depicting the cultural diversity of people including crowds, iconic buildings and sculptures alongside self-portraits or room interiors.
-I have an interest in cross cultural influences of POC communities in cities and my own identity as a British South Asian artist.
+My practice-led research is as a painter who explores urban alienation in contemporary transcultural contexts, based on my journeys in my immediate urban environments.
+My imagery depicts cultural diversity of people by including crowds, iconic buildings and sculptures alongside self-portraits and room interiors.
+I have an interest in cross- cultural influences of People of Colour communities in cities and my identity as a South Asian British artist.

 Featured Media